Asaf Bar-Tura, Chief Executive Officer

 Inspired by her mother who was her first, though unofficial, teacher of English language literacy, Dinara became determined to pursue a career in education.
 Her genuine love of teaching coupled with her fascination with the English language motivated her to choose the Kazakh Ablai Khan University of International Relations and World Languages, the leading school in teacher education in Kazakhstan—her home country— from which she graduated cum laude with a B.A. in two foreign languages: English and Korean.
 Dinara also holds an M.A. from CUNY Hunter in teaching English to speakers of other languages (TESOL).
 She has presented nationally in the area of English Language Learning.
 Dinara does not discriminate when it comes to reading and reads “absolutely everything.”
 Her favorites range from The Alchemist by Paulo Coelho, The House on Mango Street by Sandra Cisneros, Becoming by Michelle Obama, and This Is the Fire: What I Say to My Friends about Racism by Don Lemon.
 In her free time, Dinara likes to write poetry and experiment with different recipes in the kitchen.
 Dinara considers herself a proud ambassador of Literacy Partners’ dual-generational approach and is committed to eliminating the disparities in academic achievement of low-income immigrant children compared to their higher-income counterparts. dinarayg@literacypartners.org

-Marilyn Gonzalez, Program Manager of Parent Engagement & Special Projects, La Fuerza de Familias Latinas
+Marilyn Gonzalez, Program Manager of Parent Engagement & Home Libraries, La Fuerza de Familias Latinas

-Marilyn, a first-generation Guatemalan American from Hunts Point, NYC, is a passionate storyteller and Program Manager of Parent Engagement & Special Projects for La Fuerza de Familias Latinas.
+Marilyn Gonzalez, a first-generation Guatemalan American from Hunts Point, NYC, is a passionate storyteller and Program Manager of Parent Engagement & Home Libraries.
 Her theater and drama therapy background at Marymount Manhattan College underpins her talent for connecting with parents served by Literacy Partners.
 Previously, as Family and Children Coordinator at Labor & Industry for Education, Inc., she empowered parents to support their children’s early education.
 In her roles at The Public Theater and The Hunts Point Alliance for Children, she focused on community coordination to uplift families in the South Bronx.
-Marilyn now oversees workshop recruitment and parent engagement, ensuring families receive bilingual books to promote early literacy.
-She plays a vital role in tracking trends as our parent community expands nationally and supports cross-department projects in operations and outreach.
+Marilyn now oversees workshop recruitment and parent engagement, ensuring families receive culturally and linguistically appropriate books to promote early literacy.
+She plays a vital role in tracking trends as our parent community expands nationally and supports cross-department operations and outreach.
+In her role, Marilyn works closely with volunteers and interns.
 MarilynG@literacypartners.org

 Giovanna Gouvea, Senior Program Manager and Teacher, English For Parents